Hastings Park: History

-The land was originally granted in trust to the City by the Province in 1888 as part of the will of its late owner, with the site to be kept in perpetuity as wilderness park for public use.
+The land was originally granted in trust to the city by the Province in 1888 as part of the will of its late owner, with the site to be kept in perpetuity as wilderness park for public use.
 However, throughout most of the twentieth century, Hastings Park has been home to two institutions: the Pacific National Exhibition (PNE) and the Hastings Racecourse, and the PNE's amusement park, Playland.
 Over the years, the site lost its park character because of the construction of many buildings and parking lots.
 These included the long-vanished Exhibition Building, a Mission-style affair with ornate cupolas and decor, torn down by the 1920s due to structural inefficiencies.
 In its place three large art deco concrete buildings and one smaller one - the Showmart, Food Building and Forum and the Gardens, respectively.

-Dormatorys at the forum in Hastings Park.
+Dormitories at the forum in Hastings Park.
 The park was used to house Japanese Canadians who were being processed for internment.

 Following Canada's declaration of war on Imperial Japan in 1942, Hastings Park was used to house and process Japanese Canadians before being sent to internment camps in the interior of British Columbia.

 Over time PNE facilities grew in the post-war period by the addition of the BC Building, housing the once-famous Challenger Relief Map of British Columbia and the Agrodome, plus the regular expansion of buildings and structures in Playland, most visibly its roller coaster, prominent on the eastern approach into the city via Hastings Street and via Highway 1, but also a vintage games arcade and electric bumper-car "rink".
 Next to it, in time for the British Empire Games hosted by Vancouver in 1954, was Empire Stadium, its concrete stands now a community track and sport facility.
 Added still later was the Pacific Coliseum, the park's largest single structure and for many years the city's largest indoor sports and entertainment venue (with Empire Stadium being the largest outdoor).
 Operations at the racecourse also expanded over times, with an extensive collection of horse barns and horse-trailer parking lots.

 A Restoration Plan was prepared with the neighbourhood residents and approved by the City in 1997.

+The site was used during the 2026 FIFA World Cup, hosting the Vancouver FIFA Fan Festival.